christopherbate/DLFS/Readme.md

 2. A method for feeding data to the models efficiently.
 3. Excellent logging and monitoring for production

-This repo intends to provide all of the above in a compact library for object detection models, focusing on fast turn-around between data collection, labeling, training, inference, back to labeling.
-It provides serialized formats for streaming predictions and labels to/from an system during training for effective real-time training.
+The goal is to provide all of the above in a compact library for computer vision models, focusing on fast turn-around between data collection, labeling, training, inference, back to labeling.
+It will provide serialized formats for streaming predictions and labels to/from an system during training for effective real-time training.
 To do this, we leverage CuDNN for nearly all primitives within the deep learning engine, resulting in a simple, highly performant, readable and maintainable code base.

 Unlike general deep learning frameworks such as PyTorch and Tensorflow, this library is completely biased towards vision systems.
-There are only a small set of operations which are implemented (e.g. convolution), but they are finely tuned for speed and the latest features (e.g. mixed-precision training) and research (so we have new kidnds of convolution such as seperable convolution, etc.).
-There are basic primitives for bounding box operations for dense anchor-based systems as well as post-processing functions such as Non-Max Suppression.
+There are only a small set of operations which are implemented (e.g. convolution), but they are finely tuned for speed and the latest features (e.g. mixed-precision training) and research.
+There will b e basic primitives for bounding box operations for dense anchor-based systems as well as post-processing functions such as Non-Max Suppression.

 Futhermore, we assume all input data is in the form of images which will be turned into 3-channel tensors.
 There is no notion of general n-d tensor operations like in Tensorflow, PyTorch and Numpy.
+There is no support for general slicing of arrays either.
 Nevertheless, a great deal of interesting models and research questions can be tackled within this framework, all within a simple system that can take the model into "production" environments.

-The following sections detail components in detail and walkthrough the creation and training of a system trained on MS COCO.

-## Data, Annotations, and Augmentation

-In this system, the raw training data consists of a set of binary objects sitting in a datstore.
-Two forms are supported: local disk and GCP Cloud Storage, but extending to other systems is as simple as implementing the abstract `DataSource` class.
-Labels/annotations and image meta-data are stored in some sort of database allowing for efficient querying and maintainability, and the interface is defined by the abstract `AnnotationStore` class.
-Currently, `SQLiteAnnStore` is the only implementation.
-The `AnnotationStore` conatains image metadata to allow the data-loading functions to pull binary objects from `DataSource`.

-We must load binary objects from the `DataSource` and preprocess them into a form which can be consumed by the model.
-How we do this depends on whether performing pre-processing up front will bottleneck our ability to feed the model.
-For example, we might want to pre-store all the JPEGs into some serialized format where normalization and augmentation has already taken place.
-We handle this as follows:

-The `DataLoader` module is an abstract base class takes meta-data from the `AnnotationStore` and pulls binary objects from `DataSource` and provides the minimal set of functions that must be implemented for the data loading:
-1. A method `get_batch` that returns the next batch of examples.
-2. A method `length` that returns the number of total examples in the dataset.
-3. A vector of operations which define pre-processing.

-There are two options for using the output of `DataLoader`: you can either feed the model during training by directly calling `get_batch`, or you can serialize the batch outputs so that all pre-processing does not need to re-occur.
-See the tutorial program `01_data_loading.cpp` for examples of how to do both.

-## Models

-## Training

-Training provides a single optimizer: SGD with momentum, which is the most commonly used optimizer in large frameworks for training object detection models.
-The trainer has built-in learning rate optimization strategies and is configured in an iteration-based scheme.
-So it is up to the user to calculate the number of iterations from epochs if so desired.

-## Serializing the model for checkpoints or inference

-## Outputing visualizations

-## Predictions format

-## Batch Inference

-## Inference Service

-## TODO:

-1. Tensor data types for cudnn initialized always to float... this obviously needs to change.
-2. AD Context needs a mutex(es) on the operation and tensorptr vectors